Ian-Fogelman/reverie/_posts/2019-06-09-API-data-and-python.md

 categories: [Python, API]
 ---

-Today I will discuss how to retreive restful API data using python.
+Howdy partner, today I will discuss how to retreive rest API data using python.

 In particular we will make use of the following libraries: